Chaos ruled OK in the classroom

 The meter of each line and paragraph is different.
 Hence, we can call it a free verse.

 The first two lines of the poem are in italics.
-This separates them with the rest of the poem, making it seem like it is the question and rest of the poem is answer to it.
+This separates them from the rest of the poem, making it seem like it is the question and the rest of the poem is the answer to it.

 To read the best poems by the finest writers ever, click here.